padiketeku/EarthObservation101-Practicals/Activity-13-Classification of Surface Types-Unsupervised.md

 ## Conclusion

 In this activity, unsupervised and supervised classification algorithms, k-means clustering and the classification and regression decision tree algorithms, were explored.
 A Sentinel-2 surface reflectance product was analysed, while visually assessing the performance of the classifiers.
-Next, quantitative assessment evaluation of the classifer will be carried out.
-Also, the spatial extent of the surface types will be computed.
+Next, quantitative assessment of a classifer will be carried out.
+Also, the spatial extent of the land cover classes will be computed.